-Women's shoe, late eighteenth century, found concealed in the roof space of Old Mill at Murrays' Mill, Ancoats during the archaeological survey of the site.
+Women's shoe, late eighteenth century, found concealed in the roof space of Old Mill at Murrays' Mills, Ancoats during the archaeological survey of the site.

 - Textile Industry